GuodongYang95/IT-Team-Project/Personal_Log/JayH_log.md

     Finish the first version of JDBCoperation() class
 ## 07/02/2020 LOG Junjia Huang
     Finish the final function of database connection and operation
+## 09/02/2020 LOG Junjia Huang
+    Finish the statistic page of online view